-As at March 31 2015, the Company had cash available of \$21,445,821.
-While the Company has incurred losses to date, management anticipates success and eventual profitability of the business, though there can be no assurance that the Company will gain adequate market acceptance for its products or be able to generate sufficient gross margins to reach profitability.
+As at June 30 2015, the Company had cash and cash equivalents available of \$15,166,512, down from \$21,445,821 at the end of Fiscal 2015.
+While the Company has incurred cash losses to date, management anticipates success and eventual cash profitability of the business, though there can be no assurance that the Company will gain adequate market acceptance for its products or be able to generate sufficient gross margins to reach profitability.